lemonmuncher123/Multi-Asset-Simulator/README.md

 - An **internet connection** so `pip` can download dependencies.
 - The first launch can take several minutes while wheels download.
 Subsequent launches are fast.

-**macOS Gatekeeper note:** if the system blocks `Launch Portfolio Trainer.command` because the file came from the internet, right-click it in Finder and choose **Open** the first time.
+**macOS Gatekeeper note:** if the system blocks `Mac Launch Portfolio Trainer.command` because the file came from the internet, right-click it in Finder and choose **Open** the first time.

 ---

 ## Installation

-If you'd rather wire up the venv yourself instead of using `Launch Portfolio Trainer.*`:
+If you'd rather wire up the venv yourself instead of using the `Mac Launch Portfolio Trainer.command` / `Windows Launch Portfolio Trainer.bat` double-click launchers:

 ```bash
 git clone https://github.com/<your-username>/asset-trainer-local.git